tuankhoin/toilet-pandemia/README.md

 ## Evaluation Techniques

+**Description of Method**

 As part of the development of this game, two evaluation techniques were utilized to gather feedback from five external participants and improve the game.
 One querying method, 'cooperative evaluation', and one observational method, 'questionnaire', made up these two techniques.

 We felt that these two techniques were very synergistic, since cooperative evaluation involves an ongoing dialogue during gameplay, effectively capturing player thoughts during a playthrough, and a questionnaire is completed after gameplay, after the player has had ample chance to reflect.
 This meant that we would gather useful insights at all stages of the player experience.
 Both were also practical given the current climate, since both had zero requirements for face-to-face contact.

 For cooperative evaluation, the test user entered a 1-on-1 Zoom call with a member of the team, and would share their screen.
 During gameplay, the test user was invited to share any thoughts they had when playing the game, with emphasis on zero judgement for any comments made, which encouraged an open dialogue between the team member and test user.
-When the user was silent, the user was left to their own device.
+When the user was silent, the user was left to their own devices.
+During this session, the team member would take notes during the discussion on a Google Doc.

 For the questionnaire, the test user was given a link to an online questionnaire roughly 10-15 minutes after completion of the game.
 See below for a link to the questionnaire: